 In my recent interview with Micah McDonald, he mentioned that he has self-imposed rules for buying and selling his ETFs (exchange-traded funds).
-I realized that the SR Wife and I had collected a series of self-imposed guidelines for our own investing, as well.
+I realized that I had collected a series of self-imposed guidelines for our own investing, as well.

 My system is not as detailed as Micah’s, but I like the phrasing — “self-imposed.”
 These are not “rules to follow, or else you will certainly fail.”
 No one is going to enforce them.
 But, they’re guidelines that we’ve set for ourselves to give us clear focus, keep ourselves level-headed, and reduce risk.